RamyaG85/calculator/README.md

 ------------------
 - To perform operations like addition, subtraction, multiplication, and division, provide atleast 2 inputs by clicking on the buttons.
 Whereas, for percentage and negation, one input along will the operator is sufficient.
-- Input numbers are restricted to a length of 15 digits.
+- Input numbers are **restricted** to a length of 15 digits.
 - Clear button - Clears the display of previously calculated values and initializes the bar with zero.
 - Negation - Add negation to the current number.
 - 'Can't divide by zero' is displayed when a number is divided by zero.
+- All the operation buttons are **disabled** after the 'divide by zero' operation until a clear/number key is pressed.
-- BackSpace Operation - Press on the input number in the keyin area and the left most digit will be deleted.
+- **Backspace Operation** - Press on the input number in the keyin area and the left most digit will be deleted.
+- After pressing an equals button, it is **disabled** till a number/operation key is pressed.
+- Negation of 0 will always be zero.

 Operation & Display :
 -------------------
-- The calculator will perform the respective operation and return the output.
+- The calculator will perform the respective operation and return the result.
-- The entire expression is displayed on the top most bar and the output will be displayed in the 2nd bar.
+- The entire **expression** is displayed on the top most bar and the result will be displayed in the 2nd bar.
+- The display symbolizes an iphone Calculator.

 Number Representation :
 ---------------------